-$$\pi_i = p_i x_i - c x_i, \qquad i = 1, 2.$$
+$$\hat{\pi}i = p_i x_i - c x_i, \qquad i = 1, 2.$$

-We assume that taxable profit differs from economic profit to capture the idea that tax deductible costs in practice deviate from true costs.
+We assume that taxable profit differs from economic profit in order to capture the idea that tax deductible costs in practice deviate from true costs.
 The deviation may be given various interpretations.
 First, it is a fact in many countries that certain categories of costs are not tax deductible.
 Notable examples are alcoholic drinks and bribes.
-Second, and more importantly, the dividing line between what is deemed an expense - that can be deducted immediately - and what is deemed an investment, which is written off over time, is based on judgement that may not reflect the true economic cost.
-Third, one may also consider incomplete cost deductions as a proxy for the distortion imposed on firms by the inability of governments to set tax deductible depreciation rates equal to true depreciation rates.15 therefore, provides cartels with an incentive to set up exclusive territories (see Marvel, 1982, and Tirole, 1988, pp. 183 and 185).
+Second, and more importantly, the dividing line between what is deemed an expense - which can be deducted offering firm j a new contract (for example a fifty-fifty split of the two markets).
+Such market sharing, however, poses a problem.
+The reason is that it is much easier to detect a breach of agreement if a firm exports (when it should not) than if it produces beyond the agreed export quota.
+The cost of monitoring, therefore, provides cartels with an incentive to set up exclusive territories (see Marvel, 1982, and Tirole, 1988, pp. 183 and 185).

-14The effect of differences in market size on cartel stability is examined in Haufler and Schjelderup (2004) in a context of commodity taxes.
+13In principle we could allow market size differences, but the purpose here is to investigate the effects of differences in corporate tax systems only, and we therefore refrain from analyzing the interaction of taxes with other parameters.
+The effect of differences in market size and costs on cartel stability is examined in Haufler and Schjelderup (2004) in a context of commodity taxes.